 Wherever possible, the results of HTA should provide information about the effectiveness and costeffectiveness of care provided in its usual clinical setting and for the diverse subjects who would be eligible for the interventions under study.
 The endpoints of interest will in most cases include disease specific measures, health related quality of life and costs (directly and indirectly related to patient management).
 Wherever possible, these measurements should be made by individuals who are unaware of the treatment allocation of the subjects they are assessing.
 We encourage applicants to involve users of health care in the preparation of their proposal, for instance in selecting patientoriented outcomes.
-Where established Core Outcomes exist they should be included amongst the list of outcomes unless there is good reason to do otherwise.
-Please see The COMET Initiative website at www.comet-initiative.org to identify whether Core Outcomes have been established.
 A period of follow up should be undertaken which is sufficient to ensure that a wider range of effects are identified other than those which are evident immediately after treatment.
 These factors should guide applicants in their choice of subjects, settings and measurements made.